viswalegend27/RepUp-Free-Fitness-Tracker/README.md

 ## Questions

 If you have any questions or need further assistance, feel free to reach out:
-- GitHub: [Viswa V's Profile](https://github.com/your-github-username) (replace with your actual GitHub username)
+- GitHub: [Viswa V's Profile](https://github.com/viswalegend27) (replace with your actual GitHub username)
-- Email: your-email@example.com (replace with your actual email)
+- Email: viswamalar2004@gmail.com